kevinfiol/kevinfiol.github.io/content/blog/react-patterns-in-umai.md

 * Running code on dependency updates (whether it be state or props)
 * Running code on unmounting of a component

-This hook famously replaced every lifecycle React used when class components were idiomatic React.
+This hook famously replaced every lifecycle event React used when class components were idiomatic React.

 ```jsx
 function Counter() {